 The quest to move from a 7nm manufacturing process to a 5nm manufacturing process has begun in 2019.
 Yes, Huawei holds the bragging rights of being the first manufacturer to develop a 5nm processor.
 The Taiwanese company TSMC has also started working on 5nm EUV fabrication methods for the future chipsets.
 So, soon to join this league is Apple with its next A14 Bionic SoC as Apple is one of TSMC’s most loyal customers.
-Now, let’s talk about leaked features, specification and benchmarks results of Apple’s upcoming A14 chip.
+Now, let’s talk about leaked features, specifications and benchmarks results of Apple’s upcoming A14 chip.

 - You May Like: iOS 14 Release Date and Features Wish List